dronavallipranav/rust-obfuscator/README.md

 ```

 # Usage
-The binary can be used on either a file or a directory.
-If provided with a directory it will only modify rust source files within that directory not any subdirectories
+Set the **CRYPTIFY_KEY** environment variable for custom encryption otherwise it defaults to defined fixed key
 - Add to source code you'd like to modify
 ```rs
 use cryptify;
 ```
+The binary can be used on either a file or a directory.
+If provided with a directory it will only modify rust source files within that directory not any subdirectories
 ```sh
 ./rust-obfuscator path/to/your_project <Options>
 ```